Do you love a minimalist style that is simple yet effortlessly chic? Then you will love this capsule wardrobe for the minimal style personality!!

 Below are 9 looks we created for the minimalist style capsule wardrobe.
 But there are lots more combinations you could create from these pieces.

-For example, you could easily wear the moto jacket with the asymmetrical dress, the long cardigan with the leggings or the halterneck top with the pencil skirt or black pants.
+For example, you could wear the moto jacket with the beige dress, the camisole with the jeans and blazer or the blue shirt with the white pants.

 For more inspiration, you can take a look at an earlier capsule we created below (below).
 These items are no longer available in stores, but still give you lots of outfit ideas!